Counting the number of $n$-periodic $\mathbb{Z}_{p}$-and $\mathbb{F}_{p}[t]$-points of a discrete dynamical system with applications from arithmetic statistics, VI: On the Number of Algebraic Number fields with Prescribed Class Number

-Recall that for any number field $K$ with ring of integers $\mathcal{O}_{K}$, we have a finite abelian group called \say{\textit{ideal class group}} $\textnormal{Cl}(\mathcal{O}_{K})$ (also denoted as $\textnormal{Cl}(K)$), which is classically known to provide a way of measuring how far $\mathcal{O}_{K}$ is from being a unique factorization domain.
-Now even though the order (also called the \say{\textit{class number}} of $K$ (denoted as $h_{K}$)) of $\textnormal{Cl}(\mathcal{O}_{K})$ is finite, it is well known in algebraic and analytic number theory and even more so in arithmetic statistics, that computing $\textnormal{Cl}(\mathcal{O}_{K})$ in practice let alone determine precisely $h_{K}$, is a hard problem.
+As in [\cite{BK222}, Section 12] recall that for any number field $K$ with ring of integers $\mathcal{O}_{K}$, we then have an abelian group called \say{\textit{ideal class group}} $\textnormal{Cl}(K)$ corresponding to $K$, which provides a way of measuring how far $\mathcal{O}_{K}$ is from being a unique factorization domain.
+Now even though the order (also called the \say{\textit{class number}} of $K$ (denoted as $h_{K}$)) of $\textnormal{Cl}(K)$ is finite, it is well known in algebraic and analytic number theory and even more so in arithmetic statistics, that computing $\textnormal{Cl}(K)$ in practice let alone determine precisely $h_{K}$, is a hard problem.